|

-past my window.
-They disappear
+past my window, disappear

-into red gaping mouths, filled
+into gaping mouths, filled

-with champagne and laughing.
+with champagne and laughter.

-Buffalo rush down my street, reclaiming times
+Buffalo rush down my street,

-when they ran free through nights stripped
+reclaiming times when they ran free

-of stars, before Custer and Congress made
+before Custer and Congress made

 their land safe for democracy.